decentralized-identity/didcomm-messaging/docs/spec-files/message_structure.md

 - **to** - OPTIONAL.
 Identifier(s) for recipients.
 MUST be an array of strings where each element is a valid [DID](https://www.w3.org/TR/did-core/) or [DID URL](https://w3c.github.io/did-core/#did-url-syntax) (without the [fragment component](https://w3c.github.io/did-core/#fragment)) that identifies a member of the message's intended audience.
 These values are useful for recipients to know which of their keys can be used for decryption.
 It is not possible for one recipient to verify that the message was sent to a different recipient.

     When Alice sends the same plaintext message to Bob and Carol, it is by inspecting this header that the recipients learn the message was sent to both of them.
 If the header is omitted, each recipient SHOULD assume they are the only recipient (much like an email sent only to `BCC:` addresses).

     For signed messages, there are specific requirements around properly defining the `to` header outlined in the **DIDComm Signed Message** definition above.
-The reason for this is to prevents certain kind of [forwarding attacks](https://theworld.com/~dtd/sign_encrypt/sign_encrypt7.html), where a message that was not meant for a given recipient is forwarded along with its signature to a recipient which then could blindly trust it because of the signature.
+This prevents certain kind of [forwarding attacks](https://theworld.com/~dtd/sign_encrypt/sign_encrypt7.html), where a message that was not meant for a given recipient is forwarded along with its signature to a recipient which then might blindly trust it because of the signature.

-Upon reception of a message whose `to` header is defined, the recipient SHOULD verify that they are included in that field.
-Implementations MUST NOT fail when it is not the case and SHOULD give a warning to their user as it could indicate malicious intent from the sender.
+    Upon reception of a message have a defined `to` header, the recipient SHOULD verify that their own identifier appears in the list.
+Implementations MUST NOT fail to accept a message when this is not the case, but SHOULD give a warning to their user as it could indicate malicious intent from the sender.

     The `to` header cannot be used for routing, since it is encrypted at every intermediate point in a route.
 Instead, the [`forward` message](#routing) contains a `next` attribute in its body that specifies the target for the next routing operation.

-- **from** - OPTIONAL when the message is to be encrypted via anoncrypt.
-REQUIRED when the message is encrypted via authcrypt.
+- **from** - OPTIONAL when the message is to be encrypted via anoncrypt; REQUIRED when the message is encrypted via authcrypt.
 Sender identifier.
 The `from` attribute MUST be a string that is a valid [DID](https://w3c.github.io/did-core/) or [DID URL](https://w3c.github.io/did-core/#did-url-syntax) (without the [fragment component](https://w3c.github.io/did-core/#fragment)) which identifies the sender of the message.
-When a message is encrypted, the sender key MUST be authorized for encryption by this [DID](https://w3c.github.io/did-core/).
-Authorization of the encryption key for this [DID](https://w3c.github.io/did-core/) MUST be verified by message recipient with the proper proof purposes.
-When the sender wishes to be anonymous using authcrypt, it is recommended to use a new [DID](https://w3c.github.io/did-core/) created for the purpose to avoid correlation with any other behavior or identity.
-Peer [DIDs](https://w3c.github.io/did-core/) are lightweight and require no ledger writes, and therefore a good method to use for this purpose.
+When a message is encrypted, the sender key MUST be authorized for encryption by this DID.
+Authorization of the encryption key for this DID MUST be verified by message recipient with the proper proof purposes.
+When the sender wishes to be anonymous using authcrypt, it is recommended to use a new DID created for the purpose to avoid correlation with any other behavior or identity.
+Peer DIDs are lightweight and require no ledger writes, and therefore a good method to use for this purpose.
 See the [message authentication](#Message-Authentication) section for additional details.

 - **thid** - OPTIONAL.
 Thread identifier.
 Uniquely identifies the thread that the message belongs to.
 If not included, the `id` property of the message MUST be treated as the value of the `thid`.
 See [Threading](#threading) for details.